protofire/solhint/docs/architecture.md

 ```

-The developers of the new rules need to have basic understanding about the concepts and structure of the AST, and execute the proper logic when certain nodes in the AST are visited.
+Developers of new rules need to have a basic understanding about the concepts and structure of the AST, and execute the proper logic when certain nodes in the AST are visited.

 You can see a list of the available AST nodes in the [solidity-antlr4](https://github.com/solidityj/solidity-antlr4/blob/master/Solidity.g4) project.